BroadbandForum/usp/specification/messages/index.md

 #### Get Examples

-For example, a Controller wants to read the data model to learn the settings and stats of a single Wifi SSID, "HomeNetwork" with a BSSID of "00:11:22:33:44:55".
+For example, a Controller wants to read the data model to learn the settings and stats of a single WiFi SSID, "HomeNetwork" with a BSSID of "00:11:22:33:44:55".
 It could use a Get request with the following fields:

     Get {
       param_paths {
-        "Device.Wifi.SSID.[SSID=="Homenetwork"&&BSSID==00:11:22:33:44:55]."
+        "Device.WiFi.SSID.[SSID=="Homenetwork"&&BSSID==00:11:22:33:44:55]."
       }
     }